nellac77/neural_networks_overview/README.md

 # An Overview Of The Most Common Types Of Artificial Neural Networks In Data Science

+### Descriptions and multiple implementations of common neural networks found in data science.

 ## Have a look at the [Overview](Common_Neural_Networks_In_Data_Science.ipynb) notebook to learn little about each, and go from there.

 ### Simple Selection Guide: